AgileVentures/MetPlus_resumeCruncher/README.md

 ### Mongo configuration

-Before we can start the Cruncher we need to create a database to connect to, and a user for authentication.
+Before we can start the Cruncher, we need to create a database to connect to and a user for authentication.
 To accomplish that connect to the Mongo instance using mongo CLI or a a visual app like robomongo and execute the following:

 ```mongo